Contributing experts:

 To turn on the sound of the app, you need to turn off Bluetooth on the laptop and restart the application.
 More complex methods didn’t work for me.

 To provide clear and concise feedback, take screenshots of specific sections or screens that require attention.
 Use annotations and comments directly on the screenshots to highlight problem areas or suggest design improvements.
-This visual feedback ensures developers can understand the issues better and make necessary adjustments.
+This visual feedback ensures developers understand design issues better and make necessary adjustments.

 Android Studio is a powerful tool for designers to review and provide feedback on tablet and mobile applications effectively.
 By familiarizing yourself with the platform’s features and tools, establishing a review checklist, and collaborating closely with developers, you can contribute to the success of the app and deliver a delightful user experience.
 By employing Android Studio in your review process, you can streamline your design workflow and ensure the final product is optimized for various devices and accessible to all users.